Dino Morea: 2020–present: Streaming ventures and resurgence

 After a hiatus from lead roles, Morea returned to acting with a supporting role in Solo (2017) and later appeared in several streaming series, including Mentalhood (2020), Hostages (2020), Tandav (2021), and Kaun Banegi Shikharwati (2022).
 His performance in The Empire (2021) earned him an Indian Television Academy Award.in 2023, He appeared as an antagonist in Agent and Bandra.
 2025, he played a significant role in the film Mere Husband Ki Biwi.
 He also appeared in the comedy sequel Housefull 5 as Bedi Dobriyal.
 The film features an ensemble cast including Akshay Kumar, Riteish Deshmukh, Abhishek Bachchan, Sanjay Dutt, Fardeen Khan, Jackie Shroff, Nargis Fakhri, Chitrangada Singh, Chunky Pandey and Johnny Lever.
-The film went on to become the second highest‑grossing installment in the Housefull franchise,making it the second-biggest Hindi film of 2025 after Chhaava.
+The film went on to become the second highest‑grossing installment in the Housefull franchise, making it the eight-biggest Hindi film of 2025.
 Indian entertainment publication Bollywood Hungama praised his performance as a "solid and strong," while Firstpost highlighted Morea's performance as a standout amidst the film's entertaining but sometimes overstretched storyline.
 The Times of India and other critics appreciated the humor but noted the film lacked consistently strong material overall.
 He also starred in the web series Rana Naidu and The Royals the same year.
-He will appear in Four More Shots Please.
+He appeared in Four More Shots Please.

 Off-screen work

 Philanthropy

 Morea serves as the captain and midfielder of the All Stars Football Club, a celebrity football team that participates in matches to raise funds for charitable causes.
-He played in a high-profile charity cricket match organized by the IIFA Foundation at Headingley Carnegie Stadium in Leeds, England, on June 8, 2007.
+He played in a high-profile charity cricket match organized by the IIFA Foundation at Headingley Carnegie Stadium in Leeds, England, on 8 June 2007.
 The event featured a star-studded Indian celebrity team—including Virat Kohli, Kapil Dev, Vivek Oberoi, Ajay Devgn, Shilpa Shetty, Sunny Deol, and many others—competing against a UK celebrity team and the match benefited the IIFA Foundation's charitable causes.
-Morea attended a charity football match for the Salman Khan's Being Human Foundation in Mumbai on August 15, 2009.
-Dino joined Salman Khan, Aamir Khan, Amitabh Bachchan, and others for a blood donation camp in Bandra, Mumbai on August 15, 2010.
+Morea attended a charity football match for the Salman Khan's Being Human Foundation in Mumbai on 15 August 2009.
+Dino joined Salman Khan, Aamir Khan, Amitabh Bachchan, and others for a blood donation camp in Bandra, Mumbai on 15 August 2010.
 In March 2013, he participated in a match to support the Magic Funds Organisation, which works with underprivileged children.
 In 2016, he became associated with Pet Fed, an event platform for pets, joining as an investor and supporter.